thlg057/mo5-rag-server/mo5-docs/official/dev/guide-graphical-development-mo5.md

 ## Part 5 — Rendering Sprites

-The SDK provides two sprite engines with different trade-offs.
+The SDK provides four sprite engines. **`mo5_sprite_bg` is the recommended default** as it handles transparency correctly over any colored background.
+The other modes are available for specific performance or background constraints.

-### mo5_sprite_bg — Transparent rendering (recommended)
+### mo5_sprite_bg — Transparent rendering ✅ recommended

 `mo5_sprite_bg.h` renders sprites over a colored background, preserving the background color behind each sprite.
 This is the standard mode for games with a visible scenery.